Ritik440/Data-acquisition-system-using-stm32/README.md

   <div align="center">
   <img src="App.png" alt="Loading..." width="500" height="400">
   </div>
-- This GUI has most basic and useful features:

   * Serial connection interface
   * Trigger button (working same as the trigger button on the device).
   * Mode selection: There are two modes "Continuous", "Sweep".
 In the "continuous" mode continuously data is pushed into the excel file.
 In "Sweep" mode, one sweep is considered when analog out goes from -1.65v to +1.65v (internaly PWM goes from 0 to 240).
 And each sweep is recoreded in separate sheet of same file.
 In this mode, when recording is on and trigger is pressed, it will record N sweeps.
 Additionly there is an average button that can be used to take average of the corresponding values from all sheet and store in a separate sheet.